acyang/mlmgi_2019/atomclassify/README.md

 * TestData.mat : rawdata contain atom coordinate for testing.
 Matlab MAT-files.

-* dAtomIntensity_TestData_New.mat : Crop local data for certain atom in testing. hdf5 format.
+* dAtomIntensity_TestData_New.mat : Crop local data for certain atom in testing. hdf5 format.(File size exceeds the github limitation.
+Please go to E3 platform to download it.)